Hale-Lee/UltraLog/README.md

   extern "C" LOGDLL_DECLARE ILog *  GetLogInstance();

-  // add a new log output device to Ultralog, all of the deivce would be outputted to.
+  // add a new log output device to Ultralog, all of the deivce which is defined in IniFile would be outputted to.

   extern "C" LOGDLL_DECLARE void AddNewLog(ILog * pNewLog);